 - Features required in the app

-For the better decision, let us take a look at the differences between hybrid and native app; along with some new innovations such as progressive app.
+For the better decision, let us take a look at the differences between hybrid and native app; along with some new innovations such as a progressive app.
 Also, we will have a look at the pros and cons of the two, to help you understand which approach will be best suitable for your app idea.

-The user reactions about mobile app tell us about their engagement with a company when their experience is not so good.
+The user reactions about the mobile app tell us about their engagement with a company when their experience is not so good.
 Now let us brief you about hybrid and native apps along with their pros and cons.